- Assess skeletal radiographs using a systematic approach on the DP and lateral

 - Most common, but often subtle, are torus fractures of the distal radial metaphysis, usually dorsally (due to a FOOSH).
 The torus fracture will be evident by a buckling of the cortex with little displacement:

-- Greenstick fractures of the radial and ulna shaft are demonstrated by a break in one cortex only (incomplete), with displacement/angulation.
+- Greenstick fractures of the radial and ulnar shaft are demonstrated by a break in one cortex only (incomplete), with displacement/angulation.
 An increase in the force will result in a complete fracture.

 - Salter-Harris fractures involving the physeal growth plate are common, particularly Salter-Harris type II through the dorsal aspect of the distal radial metaphysis (again due to FOOSH):